 Attorney Portrait Dog Bite Injury

 Each year, almost five million Americans are bitten by a dog.
 This number is likely too low since many people do not report dog bites to the authorities.
 If a dog bites you, you should immediately treat the wound to stop bleeding and prevent infection.
 Clean the Wound Dog bites can be superficial or very deep.
 After a bite, you should immediately stop the bleeding by applying pressure with a clean towel.
 Also, elevate the wound above the heart.
 If you cannot stop the bleeding with pressure, go immediately to the hospital to have the wound looked at.
 Once the bleeding has stopped, you can wash the wound very carefully with soap and water.
 Be careful not to make the wound start bleeding again.
 Once the wound is clean, put a sterile bandage over it.
 You should also apply antibiotic ointment every day to prevent infection.
 You can buy this ointment over the counter at the pharmacy.
 Look for Infection Some dog bites become infected because all kinds of bacteria live inside the dog’s mouth.
 If you properly cleaned the wound, you can minimize the risk of infection.
-Nevertheless, stay alert to the following signs that the wound has become infected: Redness Puffiness Pus drainage Painful to the touch A doctor can assess the wound and prescribe a treatment of antibiotics to treat the infection, if necessary.
-Visit the Hospital Some dogs bite because they are anxious, overly excited, or angry.
+Nevertheless, stay alert to the following signs that the wound has become infected: A doctor can assess the wound and prescribe a treatment of antibiotics to treat the infection, if necessary.
+Visit a Hospital Some dogs bite because they are anxious, overly excited, or angry.
 But other dogs might have rabies or another disease.
 If the bite wound is severe, you should immediately go to the hospital so that you can receive the proper medical treatment.
 Many times, medical professional will clean and wash out the wound plus wrap it in sterile gauze.
 You might also need a tetanus or a rabies shot.
 If the wound is or becomes infected, the dog bite area may need to be drained and sutured up.
 Also, remember to report the dog to authorities so that they can investigate.
-Dealing with Catastrophic Injuries Some dogs cause devastating injuries, especially to visible parts of the body like the face.
+Dealing with Catastrophic Injuries Some dogs cause catastrophic injuries, especially to visible parts of the body like the face.
 In these unfortunate situations, victims often need reconstructive surgery to repair the damage.
 Victims might also need skin grafts to close the gaping wounds in their body.
 In these incidents, victims may need to see a plastic surgeon for scar removal.
 In many instances, a serious bite wound will become sensitive or numb to touch.
 If this is the case, a medical consultation with a neurologist may be needed to determine if the area to the wound will ever feel again.
-Speak with a Long Beach Dog Bite Attorney Dog bites can cause serious physical and emotional injuries, and injured victims are entitled to compensation.
+Speak with a Long Beach Dog Bite Attorney Today Dog bites can cause serious physical and emotional injuries, and injured victims are entitled to compensation.
 At the Beliz Law Firm, our first priority is our clients.
 We offer a free, no-obligation consultation where we will sit down and listen to you describe the events that led up to the dog bite.
 If we think you have a valid legal claim against the owner, we can help you begin building your case.
 To see what we can offer, please call 562-452-3772.
 Do not delay.
 California does not give injured victims an unlimited amount of time to seek financial compensation.
+Long Beach Dog Bite Wound FAQs What should I do immediately after a dog bite if the wound seems minor? ▶ Even minor dog bite wounds should be cleaned carefully, disinfected, and covered.
+A dog bite attorney in Long Beach can also advise whether medical documentation or a report is necessary for a potential claim.
+When should I seek hospital care for a dog bite? ▶ Go to the hospital immediately if bleeding cannot be controlled, the wound is deep, or there is a risk of rabies.
+Hospital staff can provide proper cleaning, tetanus or rabies shots, and suturing if needed.
+Can dog bite injuries become infected even after cleaning? ▶ Yes.
+Dog bites can introduce bacteria into the skin.
+Signs of infection include redness, swelling, pus, or pain.
+A doctor may prescribe antibiotics, and prompt medical evaluation is recommended.
+What if I suffer a serious injury from a dog bite, like facial wounds? ▶ Serious injuries may require reconstructive surgery, skin grafts, or plastic surgery.
+Consulting a long beach dog bite attorney is also important to protect your right to compensation for medical costs and lasting injuries.
+Do I need to report a dog bite to authorities in California? ▶ Yes.
+Reporting the incident helps authorities investigate the dog and can support any legal claim.
+Local animal control may require documentation for public safety and enforcement purposes.
+How soon should I contact a Long Beach dog bite attorney? ▶ Contact a lawyer as soon as possible.
+Early consultation preserves evidence, ensures proper documentation, and allows a dog bite attorney to guide you through medical and legal steps.
+Can I receive compensation if the dog was a neighbor’s or friend’s? ▶ Yes.
+Even if the dog belongs to a neighbor or friend, their insurance may cover damages.
+A Long Beach dog bite attorney can handle communications with insurers and ensure your compensation claim is protected.
+Are emotional or psychological effects of a dog bite compensable? ▶ Emotional trauma, anxiety, or fear resulting from a dog bite can be included in a legal claim.
+Long Beach dog bite attorneys can pursue damages for both physical and emotional injuries.
+How long do I have to file a claim for a dog bite in California? ▶ Generally, you have two years from the date of injury to file a personal injury lawsuit under California law.
+A local dog bite attorney can ensure you meet all deadlines and preserve your right to compensation.
+Should I take photos of the wound and the dog? ▶ Yes.
+Photos of your injuries, the dog, and the scene can support medical and legal documentation.
+Long Beach dog bite attorneys often use these materials to strengthen settlement or lawsuit claims.
+Get a Free Consultation Call Now: (714) 401-1071

 Continue Reading